Key takeaways

 2. Manufacturer savings card

-Boehringer Ingelheim offers a Stiolto Respimat Savings Card for eligible patients with commercial insurance coverage.
-The card allows eligible individuals with COPD to pay copays as low as $35 for a Stiolto prescription.
-This coupon does not apply to beneficiaries of a government-funded prescription program, such as Medicaid or Medicare Part D. You need commercial health insurance to qualify for the savings card, and there’s a maximum savings of $250 per 30-day supply.
+Boehringer Ingelheim offers a Stiolto Respimat Savings Card for eligible patients with commercial insurance or without insurance.
+The card allows eligible insured individuals with COPD to lower their copays for a Stiolto prescription.
+The coupon does not apply to beneficiaries of a government-funded prescription program, such as Medicaid or Medicare.
+For more details about eligibility, benefits, and applications, visit the Stiolto Respimat website.

 4. Compare prices

 Sometimes, saving on Stiolto is as simple as filling your prescription at a different pharmacy.
 Pharmacy prices can vary, even for the same prescription drug.
 Find the best price by calling around to compare prices at multiple pharmacies in your area.
-You can also check the SingleCare coupon page for the drug.
+You can also check the SingleCare Stiolto coupons page or the SingleCare app to compare coupons at pharmacies near you.

 Is there a cheaper alternative to Stiolto?

 “There is no generic for this medication used for COPD.
 It’s only available as brand-name medication,” says Christina M. Madison, Pharm.D., founder of The Public Health Pharmacist.
-There are other COPD treatments that may work as Stiolto Respimant alternatives, but switching to save money may not be as simple as a one-to-one swap.
-Dr. Madison says “combo products” like Stiolto are hard to find in generic form, so patients may end up using multiple inhalers in their attempts to save.
+Other COPD treatments may work as Stiolto Respimat alternatives, but switching to save money may not be as simple as a one-to-one swap.
+Dr. Madison says “combo products” like Stiolto are hard to find in generic form, so patients may end up using multiple inhalers in their attempts to save, and this can add up.

-Other long-acting COPD drugs include Bevespi Aerosphere or a combination of a bronchodilator and a steroid such as Symbicort or Advair Diskus.
+Other long-acting COPD drugs include Bevespi Aerosphere (glycopyrrolate/formoterol) or a combination of a bronchodilator and a steroid, such as Symbicort (budesonide/formoterol) or Advair Diskus (fluticasone/salmeterol).

-Dr. Bellak says there are also short-acting versions of the two medications in Stiolto.
+There are also short-acting versions of the two medications in Stiolto.
 These are available in Combivent Respimat (ipratropium-albuterol).
-The active ingredients are also available separately: albuterol HFA and Atrovent HFA.
+The active ingredients are also available separately: albuterol HFA and Atrovent HFA (ipratropium).

 Stiolto alternatives: Cost & coupons |